 - Supermarkets: Grocery stores are filled with aisles, all densely packed with products.
 For those who aren’t familiar with a certain store, signs are essential for finding items quickly and without confusion.
 While many stores opt for hanging signs, you can complement or completely replace them with directional floor decals.
 They’ll help keep shoppers moving, avoiding backups in aisles and walkways.
 They’re also easier to see than high hanging signs.

 - Offices: Some offices can be challenging to navigate, particularly for visitors or those new to the building.
-Using floor decals to mark significant rooms or give directions is a great way to make guests and employees more welcome.
+Using floor decals to mark significant rooms like conference rooms and break areas or give directions is a great way to make guests and employees more welcome.

 - Warehouses: Navigating around a warehouse can be a challenge, especially if you’re operating heavy machinery or lift vehicles.
 In many cases, providing marked lanes designated for vehicles is essential for safety.
 Floor decals are perfect for creating visible lanes, allowing equipment operators plenty of space while warning others to watch their step.